 - Travelling while on licence

-- Travelling with on a community order
+- Travelling while on a community order

 - Travelling abroad while on the sex offenders’ register